Easy biscuit recipe for kids

 - Roll out the dough to about the thickness of a pound coin.

-- Cut circles with the rim of a clean glass or use cookie cutters to make shapes.
+- Cut circles with the rim of a clean cup or use cookie cutters to make shapes.

 - If you want to make more complicated shapes, you’ll find this kind of dough easy to cut however you want with a small sharp knife – but make sure the kids are supervised if they’re doing this.

 3. Bake your butter biscuits